fsprojects-archive/zzarchive-Amazon.CloudWatch.Selector/README.md

 You can then use both the internal and external DSL via extension methods on an `IAmazonCloudWatch` instance.

 For example, to answer the question such as
->  which latency metrics' average over 5 minute intervals were above 1000ms in the last 12 hours
+>  which latency metrics' average over 5 minute intervals were above 1000ms in the last 12 hours?

 you can write a query like this in F#:
 ```fsharp